rabbitholecomputing/ZuluSCSI-V6-util/wxWidgets/docs/msw/install.md

   - compiler
   - resource compiler
   include paths.
+* If using MSVC, prepend `$WXWIN\include\msvc` to the include paths too.
-* Append `<wx-lib-dir>\mswu[d]` to the include paths, where "d" should be used for debug builds only.
+  Otherwise, append `<wx-lib-dir>\mswu[d]` to the include paths, where "d" should be used for debug builds only.
-  When using MSVC, there is a simpler alternative which allows to use the same compiler options for debug and release builds: just prepend `$WXWIN\include\msvc` to the include paths **instead** of the paths above.
 * Define the following symbols for the preprocessor:
   - `__WXMSW__` to ensure you use the correct wxWidgets port.
+  - `_UNICODE` unless you want to use deprecated ANSI build of wxWidgets.
   - `NDEBUG` if you want to build in release mode, i.e. disable asserts.
   - `WXUSINGDLL` if you are using DLL build of wxWidgets.
+* If using MSVC 7 only (i.e. not for later versions), also define `wxUSE_RC_MANIFEST=1` and `WX_CPU_X86`.
 * Add `<wx-lib-dir>` directory described above to the libraries path.

-When using MSVC, using `include\msvc` in the compiler include path has another
-advantage: the header found in this directory ensures that all the required libraries are linked automatically using `#pragma comment(lib)` feature of this compiler.
-With the other compilers, or if you don't use `include\msvc` with MSVC, you also need to:
+When using MSVC, the libraries are linked automatically using "#pragma comment(lib)" feature of this compiler.
+With all the other compilers you also need to:

 * Add the list of libraries to link with to the linker input.
-The exact list depends on which libraries you use and whether you built wxWidgets in monolithic or default multi-lib mode and basically should include all the relevant libraries from the directory above, e.g. `wxmsw34ud_core.lib wxbase34ud.lib wxtiffd.lib wxjpegd.lib wxpngd.lib wxzlibd.lib wxregexud.lib wxexpatd.lib` for a debug build of an application using the core library of wxWidgets 3.4 only (all wxWidgets applications use the base library).
+The exact list depends on which libraries you use and whether you built wxWidgets in monolithic or default multlib mode and basically should include all the relevant libraries from the directory above, e.g. `wxmsw31ud_core.lib wxbase31ud.lib wxtiffd.lib wxjpegd.lib wxpngd.lib wxzlibd.lib wxregexud.lib wxexpatd.lib` for a debug build of an application using the core library only (all wxWidgets applications use the base library).

-For example, to compile your program with gcc using debug wxWidgets DLLs you would need to use the following options for the compiler (and `windres` resource compiler):

-    -I$WXWIN/include -I$WXWIN/lib/gcc_dll/mswud -D__WXMSW__ -DWXUSINGDLL

-and

-    -L$WXWIN/lib/gcc_dll

-for the linker.

 Finally, please notice that the makefiles and project files provided with wxWidgets samples show which flags should be used when building applications